-It might have been true all throughout history with suicides closely linked to on-the-job errors.
+It might have been true throughout history with suicides closely linked to on-the-job errors.
 The administration managing the nurses might have been lacking ideas for a better solution, or might be withdrawing support instead, to heal the healers during those times when a traumatic experience would arise, such as in the aftermath of a serious medical error.
 And this is not what nurses have envisioned their profession to be.
 For Kim who dearly loved her job, losing it was the end of her dream, at which point, killing herself became her only solution.
-Kim’s ordeal showed that nurses are most probably neglected in the end to face the effects of such errors, such as the loss of confidence with themselves in taking care of patients, the anxiety and fear of committing the same error again, and other stressors when the nurses involved are no longer supported by the higher management.
+Kim’s ordeal showed that nurses are most probably neglected in the end to face the effects of such errors, such as the loss of confidence with themselves in taking care of patients, the anxiety and fear of committing the same mistake again, and other stressors when the higher management no longer supports the nurses involved.

 The Freedom to Make Mistakes

 It is never prudent to say that if you are not up for the challenge, then you’d better leave the profession.
 That is just too insensitive.
-Some nurses are just more unforgiving to themselves for committing such errors, too drawn to the negativity of the situation, that it would lead them to do severe damage to themselves.
+Some nurses are just more unforgiving to themselves for committing such errors; they are drawn to the negativity of the situation, that it would lead them to do severe damage to themselves.
 This had been the case for Kim.